Scaleup Service Practices

 "At the end of the day, you get what you pay for.
 If something is free, you've got to expect a certain level of service." - interviewee

-The causal story - expert support contributes to operational resilience which contributes to survival through capital contractions - is becoming more legible as the natural experiment of the correction period unfolds.
+The causal story - expert support contributes to operational resilience, which contributes to survival through capital contractions - is becoming more legible as the natural experiment of the correction period unfolds.
 Ventures that received the right support at the right stage, and paid for some of it, are disproportionately in the cohort that survived.
-The collapse of donor-funded support institutions adds the structural argument: commercial sustainability of support provision is not just good for providers.
+The collapse of donor-funded support institutions adds the structural argument: commercial sustainability of support provision is not a preference.
 It is the only architecture that ensures the support is there when a venture needs it, rather than when a donor relationship permits it.

 "There is a recognition of the need, but there isn't the conviction, and therefore willingness to pay.
 Even private equity companies which have value creation arms haven't been fully able to put together strong business cases." - interviewee